 3 Once a person is declared bankrupt, unsecured creditors should stop making contact with and harassing the bankrupt, and should instead communicate with the trustee about the bankrupt’s debts.

-4 Bankrupts with no dependents who have an income of less than $53,653.60 net per annum cannot have any of that income taken to pay their debts.
+4 Bankrupts with no dependents who have an income of less than $54,518.10 net per annum cannot have any of that income taken to pay their debts.
 However in contrast, low-income wage earners who are not bankrupt may be forced by creditors to make payments from income under a Magistrates’ Court (or other court) attachment of earnings order.
-(See Are you in debt?, in relation to attachment of earnings orders and “What happens to the bankrupt’s income?” for details regarding income contributions in bankruptcy.)
+(See Are you in debt?, in relation to attachment of earnings orders and “What happens to the bankrupt’s income?”, for details about income contributions in bankruptcy.)

 5 The Bankruptcy Act gives significant protection to superannuation payments (though note the strict regulation of these referred to below), life assurance payments and compensation payments for personal injuries.
 The Act also gives some protection to assets bought with these payments.
 These payments and assets are not protected if a debtor is not bankrupt and the creditor gets an order for payment of a debt in the Magistrates’ Court or other court.

 2 The record is kept on an electronic index known as the National Personal Insolvency Index (NPII) and can be searched by anyone on payment of a nominal fee.
 However, information about debt agreements is not publicly available on the NPII indefinitely; the length of time a record is publicly available depends on certain factors.
 For more information, see www.afsa.gov.au/debtors/debt-agreement/recording-debt-agreement-details-on-the-npii.

 3 Certain areas of employment are not open to bankrupts (because of the rules and legislation pertaining to that type of employment, not because of any provisions in the Bankruptcy Act).
 A person who is considering bankruptcy should make enquiries regarding the type of work they do or intend to do, especially if a licence is required.
 Bankruptcy might cause employment problems for the following people: company directors, people in managerial positions, lawyers, accountants, tax agents, sheriffs, police, estate agents, armed forces personnel, some public servants, licensed builders, and security workers.
 (This is not an exhaustive list.)